 - Produce healthy and safe food

-- Use renewable raw materials industrially
+- Use renewable resources industrially

 - Build energy sources based on biomass

-Politics 4: Announcement of the "BioEconomy Policy Strategy" for Germany
+Policy 4: Announcement of the “BioEconomy Policy Strategy” for Germany

-The bioeconomy policy strategy sets priorities for advancing towards a knowledge-based bioeconomy and shows the need for action.
+The bioeconomy policy strategy sets priorities for advancing towards a knowledge-based bioeconomy and indicates the need for action.
 The guiding principles, strategic approaches and measures are intended to contribute to utilizing the potential of the bioeconomy in Germany within the framework of sustainable management and help to strengthen the structural change towards a bio-based economy.
 The strategic approaches must be developed with a view to long-term goals and adapted to new challenges.
 The success of the strategy will be examined in a progress report.

 The following excerpt from the bioeconomy policy strategy summarizes the goals of the strategy: